 Daily reading time

 Set up daily reading time.
 This can be a perfect chill-out time after school or a general wind-down time in the evening.
 If your child is ready for a later bedtime, tell them they can stay up a half hour later if that time was spent reading a book in bed.
 If your child is too tired at the end of the day to read, set up time while you make dinner or after homework is done.
 No matter the time, be a good role model for your children.
 Discuss what they were reading at the table.
 Have family reading time.
 As your children get older, pass books around a circle and have the whole family read a book together.

 It is never too early to start visiting the library.
 This is a great place to read to your child, or to simply help them select books.
 Libraries are great ways to switch out the books in your house without spending a fortune.
 No one likes to read the same books over and over.
 Swap out your books by season or by your child’s general interest.
 Write down the names of the books you check out so you can keep track of returning them on time.
 Then keep those books on a separate shelf so you don’t lose them and so you can easily find something to read.
 Going to the library also helps you develop a list of authors and books that peak your child’s interest, so you can find good ones easily.
 Plus they are usually separated by various ages and subjects making it easy to find a book for your child’s various changing interests.

-Elementary assembly performer Cris Johnson designed this school assembly program to get your students excited about reading!
+I designed this school assembly program to get your students excited about reading!
 It’s been called the perfect kick-off for a P.A.R.P.
-(Pick A Reading Partner) campaign by many of his past New York clients.
-Like all of Cris’ other programs, “I Love To Read!” is equally effective for middle school assemblies as it is for primary schools.
+(Pick A Reading Partner) campaign by many of my past New York clients.
+Like all of my other programs, “I Love To Read!” is equally effective for middle school assemblies as it is for primary schools.

-Students of all ages will benefit from Cris’ encouragement to read because it’s FUN.
-He also explains MANY reasons why it’s absolutely necessary to have good reading skills throughout life.
+Students of all ages will benefit from my encouragement to read because it’s FUN.
+I also explain MANY reasons why it’s absolutely necessary to have good reading skills throughout life.